-I bet you thought that BulkSupplements was number 1 because of their full 5/5 rating, but the convenience, effectiveness, and safety of Sports Research Biotin’s kosher veggie softgels gives them the slight edge over BulkSupplements Pure Biotin powder on this final winning slot mention.
+I bet you thought that BulkSupplements was number 1 because of their full 5/5 rating, but the convenience, effectiveness and safety of Sports Research Biotin’s kosher veggie softgels give them the slight edge over BulkSupplements Pure Biotin powder on this final winning slot mention.

-- FEATURES: High Potency Biotin 5000iu in cold-pressed Organic Coconut Oil
+- FEATURES: Biotin 5000mcg in cold-pressed Organic Coconut Oil

-- BENEFITS: Studies suggest Biotin may support Healthy Hair, Skin and nails in individuals who are Biotin deficient.*
+- BENEFITS: May help to support Healthy Hair, Skin and nails in individuals who are Biotin deficient.*

-- PREMIUM: The Only Non-GMO Project Verified Biotin softgel available
+- PREMIUM: The Only Non-GMO Project Verified veggie Biotin softgel available

 A Second Winner?

 Because of the lack of binders, fillers, flow agents and the unbelievable value it provides, the second winner and the potential very best biotin supplement option is BulkSupplements Pure Biotin Powder.
 The “hassle” of dealing with powders for the uninitiated brings this biotin powder product down a tad to be the second winner instead of the sole #1 spot holder.
 Once accustomed to handling supplement powders, it becomes something you prefer because of the purity.

 Following Sports Research and BulkSupplements, the last three biotin supplements are all high-quality options to use alongside your ketogenic diet when looking to avoid any type of keto hair loss from biotin deficiency.
 The interesting one of the bunch is LifeGarden Naturals and its Orgen-Bio® certified organic Whole Food plant-based biotin.